-From 1 January 2019, leases are recognized as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Bank.
+Leases are recognized as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Bank.
 Each lease payment is allocated between the liability and finance cost.
 The finance cost is charged to profit or loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
 The right-of-use asset is depreciated for the lease term on a straight-line basis.